What goes in the green cart

 Carts are assigned to the property, not the owner.
 If you move, the cart and mini bin must stay at the property.

-To get the most out of your green bin with the least amount of hassle, consider the follow tips:
+To get the most out of your green bin with the least amount of hassle, consider the following tips:

-- Wrap wet food waste in a sheet of newspaper or boxboard to help reduce flies, odours, and freezing.
+- Wrap wet food waste in a sheet of newspaper or boxboard to help reduce insects and odours

 - Empty your mini-bin daily, and place the green cart for collection even if isn’t full.